-In 2015, Bonnie Krejci and I led a 10-week Field Methods workshop on Czech.
+In 2015, Bonnie Krejci and I led an unofficial 10-week Field Methods workshop on Czech.
 Our ten students successfully elicited incredible data for phonetic, morphological, syntactic and semantic analysis.
-Learn more about the course and see final class projects.

 Promoting Awareness of Language Endangerment & Linguistic Diversity